Birth rates are falling, but don’t blame dogs in strollers, Taiwan study suggests

 In reality, falling birth rates have multiple causes, many of them economic.
 The effective cost of having children has risen steeply as standards of living have increased.

 At the same time, “intensive parenting” norms mean that parents in most developed countries now spend roughly twice as much time on childcare as they did in the 1960s.
-And as women’s economic opportunities have improved, making it easier for them to support themselves, that has lessened the pressure to marry and have children.
+And as women’s economic opportunities have improved, making it easier for them to support themselves, that has lessened the pressure to marry and have kids.